The first thing the Chase family, formerly of Chalmette, La., wants you to know is how lucky they are.

 She was sitting on a small couch near a foosball table in what used to be her sister's rec room -- what could be the Chase's family home for the next several months.

 She and her husband, Greg, 49, have no jobs.
 They have no idea what condition their small, three-bedroom rancher in a working-class neighborhood just southeast of New Orleans will be in when they go back, whenever that is.
 It could be weeks before they know exactly how much was lost.

 One thing they've already decided: Now that Katrina has turned their lives upside down, they'll be settling permanently in Northern Virginia.
 The couple, both New Orleans natives, left good jobs here to move back to New Orleans in 2000.

-"We left Washington for the easy life in the Big Easy," Tana said.
+"We left Washington for the easy life in the Big Easy," Tana Chase said ruefully.
 "Look how much trouble it's gotten us into."

 Displaced families such as the Chases have been turning up at municipal offices, Red Cross centers and charities throughout Northern Virginia in recent days, officials said.
-Most have ties to the area through relatives or friends and made their way east however they could -- some hitching rides or taking the bus, others rescued by family members.
+Most have ties to the area through relatives or friends and made their way east in ragtag form -- some hitching rides or taking the bus, others rescued by family members.
 Most have nothing more than what they could carry.